Established: Family history and vineyard ownership and production in the village of Bué goes back to 17th century

 • Le Château - Kimmeridgian terroir

-Brothers Clement and Florent Pinard are the 15th generation (or so they think – they wouldn’t stake their lives on it) to run the family domaine in the village of Bué ...
-The Pinards have created their own yeast starter and are restrained in their use of sulfur.
+Brothers Clement and Florent Pinard are the 15th generation (or so they think – they wouldn’t stake their lives on it) to run the family domaine, Vincent Pinard, in the village of Bué. ...
+They have created their own yeast starter and are restrained in their use of sulfur.
 They are often one of the first in the village to harvest, which they put down to farming the vineyard organically for more than 15 years.
-In recent warm vintages (2018, 2019 and 2020), they have achieved harmony when others have struggled.
-The domaine has an enviable list of the top sites in the appellation including both the Petit and Grand Chemarin vineyards and Le Chêne Marchand (all on caillottes soils), as well as a wealth of older vines; even its entry-level Florès is produced from 35-year-old plantings.
-Balance, harmony and elegance are common threads that weave across the range.
-Large format barrels are employed in varying proportions for all of its cuvées except for Florès, while lees aging builds appetizing texture.
-One of my go-to Sancerre producers.
+In recent warm vintages (2018, 2019, 2020), they have achieved harmony when others have struggled.
+The domaine has an enviable list of the top sites in the appellation, including the Petit and Grand Chemarin vineyards and Le Chêne Marchand (all on caillottes soils) and a wealth of older vines.
+Even its entry-level Florès is produced from 35-year-old vines.
+Balance, harmony and elegance are a common thread that weaves across its range.
+Large format barrels are employed in varying proportions for all of its cuvées except Florès, while lees aging builds appetizing texture.
+Vincent Pinard is one of my go-to Sancerre producers.

 The Domaine Vincent Pinard, presented by Florent and Clément Pinard.